Cajga/aws-nuke-shield/README.md

 Although this wrapper should preserve all the resources which meet the given conditions, there are certain cases where a resource will not be added to the config file.
 These cases should all be detailed in the output.
 It is therefore important to double-check that you are happy with what aws-nuke is planning to delete before proceeding with the deletion.

 ## Usage
+1) Run `go build` from this directory to build the application `awsnukeshield`
-1) Ensure that `example-nuke-config.yml` has the correct regions and account details
+2) Ensure that `example-nuke-config.yml` has the correct regions and account details
-2) Identify the regexes to use for CloudFormation Stacks, as well as tags and entire resource types which want preserving
+3) Identify the regexes to use for CloudFormation Stacks, as well as tags and entire resource types which want preserving
-3) Formulate the command accordingly: e.g. `./awsnukewrapper -regexes ".*StackSet-AWS.*" -tags "terraform:true" -preserve-resource-types "GuardDutyDetector","CloudTrailTrail","ConfigServiceConfigRule","SecurityHub"`
+4) Formulate the command accordingly: e.g. `./awsnukewrapper -regexes ".*StackSet-AWS.*" -tags "terraform:true" -preserve-resource-types "GuardDutyDetector","CloudTrailTrail","ConfigServiceConfigRule","SecurityHub"`
 will preserve any child resources of CFN stacks matching `.*StackSet-AWS.*`, any resources with the tag `terraform:true`, and all resources of type `GuardDutyDetector`, `CloudTrailTrail`, `ConfigServiceConfigRule`, and `SecurityHub`.
 Note that these arguments all operate independently, i.e. a resource meeting any one or more of these criteria will be preserved
-4) Run the command, follow any prompts for mapping resource types, then confirm the running of aws-nuke
+5) Run the command, follow any prompts for mapping resource types, then confirm the running of aws-nuke
-5) **Important**: by default, Shield will run aws-nuke in `dry-run` mode, which only shows what would be deleted, without performing the operation.
+6) **Important**: by default, Shield will run aws-nuke in `dry-run` mode, which only shows what would be deleted, without performing the operation.
 Once happy with this, run Shield again, this time with the `-no-dry-run` flag.
 Take care, as should you choose to proceed, the chosen account will be nuked

 ## Limitations
 * A resource can only be deleted if currently supported by aws-nuke.
 This means that certain resources will not be added to the config file for preservation, despite being children of identified CFN stacks.
 This should not result in their deletion, as aws-nuke will of course only be able to delete resources which it supports.
 In addition, provided aws-nuke keeps the command `aws-nuke resource-types` up-to-date, Shield will automatically begin adding such resources for preservation to the config file should they later become supported by aws-nuke